 - Gently fold in cranberries or fruit.

 - Spray cavities of mini muffin pan with cooking spray.
-Spoon about 1 tbsp of batter into each cavitity.
+Spoon about 1 tablespoon of batter into each cavitity.
 Sprinkle the top of each with cinnamon sugar.

 - Bake for 10-12 minutes, until tops of muffins are firm but still slightly springy.